 Dedicated to god Amon Ra, and RA Hor –Ahkty the temple was built by King Tuthmosis III and Amenhotep II.
 Additions to the temple were made by King Thutmose IV and renovated under the reign of King Seti I.

-The Nubian Sites located on Lake Nasser shores far south of Egypt,include temples from eleven different sites that lie between the Sanctuary of Isis at Philae and the great Temple of Ramses II at Abu Simbel.
-Visit the Nubian sites and explore its rich and diverse cultures to know more about Egypt.
-Call us or visit our website NILE HOLIDAY to book your tour
+Nubian Sites located on Lake Nasser shores far south of Egypt, include temples from eleven different sites that lie between the Sanctuary of Isis at Philae and the great Temple of Ramses II at Abu Simbel.
+Visit the Nubian Sites and explore its rich and diverse cultures to know more about Egypt.
+Visit our website @ Nile Holiday to book your tour